Ethopoeia: Views

-Renowned philosopher Aristotle held a view that ethopoeia was something that every rhetor engaged in.
-This view wasn’t one shared by many; people at the time seemed to mostly associate the rhetoric strategy with speech and play writers.
-Aristotle also viewed ethopoeia as an action that took not only the past into consideration, but also the present.
+Aristotle held that ethopoeia was something that every rhetor engaged in.
+This view was uncommon; people at the time seemed to mostly associate the rhetoric strategy with speech and play writers.
+Aristotle also viewed ethopoeia as an action that took into consideration not only the past, but the present.
 A rhetor would be able to construct a persona based on similar characters' past actions but ethopoeia is an action that takes place in the present.
 A rhetor has to be able to impersonate on the fly.
 Aristotle also noted the importance of concealment.
-The element of concealment is very useful in ethopoeia’s ability to win over an audience and be an effective form of rhetoric.
+The element of concealment is very useful in ethopoeia's ability to win over an audience and be an effective form of rhetoric.
 An audience is less likely to fall victim to the charm of ethopoeia if they are actively aware that a form of impersonating is going on.
-Overall, Aristotle’s view of the technique didn’t seem to take into consideration the risks of it, most notably the notion of trickery.
-Aristotle’s teacher, Plato, did not overlook this negative connotation.
+Overall, Aristotle's view of the technique did not seem to take into consideration the risks of it, most notably the notion of trickery.
+Aristotle's teacher, Plato, did not overlook this negative connotation.
 Plato viewed ethopoeia as a strategy of deceit and trickery.
 He looked at it as though it was double sided, one that could be useful but also had the ability to be untrustworthy.